adeolaawoyemi/e2e/README.md

-# E2E Tests for Lowlander
+# E2E Tests using Nightwatch-Cucumber

 This uses [nightwatch-cucumber](https://github.com/mucsi96/nightwatch-cucumber).
 You should also familiarize yourself with the [nigtwatch API](http://nightwatchjs.org/api) and [guide](http://nightwatchjs.org/guide).